 - Rear window: Any darkness can be used only if vehicle has both left and right side rear view mirrors.

-In British Columbia you are allowed to tint only the top portion of the windshield up to 7.5 centimeters.
 Front side windows may not be tinted, but any level of darkness can be used on windows behind the driver.

 Rear window can be tinted with any level of darkness, however in that case in BC and the most of Canada your vehicle must have exterior rear view mirrors.